mochams/codetrail/README.md

 Welcome to the learning experience!
 First things first: `Codetrail` is not trying to be the next `Git`.
 Heck, we're actually using `Git` as our version control system.
 We're just crazy enough to build our own distributed version control system from scratch because... why not?

-Codetrail isn’t just code; it’s an attitude.
-It’s the “why not” to Git’s “why.”
-Think of `codetrail` as that friend who decided to build their own car while everyone else is buying them.
-Sure, it might not be as polished as a Tesla, but boy, will we learn how the engine works!

 ## 💡 The Mission

 We're here to prove that with: